tderenzi/tderenzi.github.io/src/publications.md

 - **Ogunyoku, T.A.** {% link "The Implementation of Sustainable Point-of-Use Water Treatment and Sanitation Systems in Rural Uganda." "/assets/pubs/Ogunyoku_TA_M.S.
 Report.pdf" %} University of California, Davis.
 Jun.
 2008

-- Shah, S.D., **Ogunyoku, T.A.**, and Cocker, D.R. {% link "On-Road Emission Rates of PAH and n-Alkane Compounds from Heavy-Duty Diesel Vehicles." "http://www.engr.ucr.edu/~dcocker/JA22.pdf" %} Environ.
+- Shah, S.D., **Ogunyoku, T.A.**, and Cocker, D.R.
+'On-Road Emission Rates of PAH and n-Alkane Compounds from Heavy-Duty Diesel Vehicles.'
+Environ.
 Sci.
 Technol.
 2005, 39, 5276–5284.